10 (good) reasons to use wall lights in kitchens

 Natural light is the best kind of lighting, hands down.
 A sky light in your kitchen makes perfect sense.
 But what do you do at night when you can't hang a light from the void?
 Wall lights to the rescue!
 Depending on the layout (this is where a lighting expert can help massively), you can supplement daytime lighting at night with cleverly positioned wall lights - either mounted near by, stretching across the void or inside the sky light shining down.

-2. Sloped ceilings can be tricky to put lights on/in
+2. Sloped ceilings can be tricky to put lights onto or into

 More and more kitchens have vaulted ceilings (sloped ceilings) and this can be a real lighting challenge due to joists, insulation, and mounting incompatibilities.
 Wall lights are a great solution to get useful light where you need it when the ceiling is a no-go.
 There's usually a little wiggle room for wall lights between the ceiling and a window, as seen below, especially with vaulted ceilings lifting the ceiling away.
 Additionally, wall lights positioned between yourself and the work surface provide the best lighting in terms of avoiding shadows.

-3. Fill an open span of wall with pretty lights
+3. Fill an open span of wall with lights

 Wall lights on an open span of wall space is a beautiful way to light your kitchen.
 Not only will you get useful lighting, you'll create a sense of elegance as well as emotional comfort.
 Having an illuminated object of beauty as a focal point in your kitchen is a sure way to elevate the overall feel.
 Furthermore, if you've splashed out on a stunning backsplash, this is a brilliant way to light it.